Welcome to 2018! Each new year is an opportunity to learn, grow, and make an impact, and we hope this year is a great one for you and your practice.

 As the new year begins, we want to share with you how Carrying To Term has grown and why we believe in supporting doctors and medical professionals like you.

 One of our most exciting areas of growth in 2018 is the launch of this blog.
-The goal of this blog is to connect with you as a doctor or medical professional as well as with the women facing a terminal prenatal diagnosis, their families, and support networks.
+The goal of this blog is to connect with you as a doctor or medical professional as well as with the women facing a life-limiting prenatal diagnosis, their families, and support networks.
 Our blog is a space for support and an opportunity to learn the latest in improving the standard of care for your patients.
 This blog will feature a wide range of topics designed to support, empower, and equip you as you provide care to your patients.
 We see the blog as a space to personally and deeply share insight into the topics you most want to learn about and feel supported in.
 If there is a topic or aspect of providing care to your patients that you want to see covered, please contact me, and let me know.

 This year, we also added a personal advocate to our staff.
 As the Director of Advocacy and Bereavement Services, I provide individualized support for the emotional, logistical, and educational needs of both you and your patients.
 I am also the one you will see writing most of these blog posts.
 My passion for supporting and advocating for the work you do and the experiences you and your patients face comes from a deeply personal place.